Frequently Asked Questions

 - Preference will go to students with excellent recommendations.

 - Funding preference is based on student seniority and on whether the student has ever received College summer funding.
 For example, if two students have equally strong proposals and a choice is to be made, preference would go to the more senior student.
-Amongst senior students, preference would go to the student who had never before received any College summer funding.
+Among senior students, preference would go to the student who had never before received any College summer funding.

 - Note that financial need is not a criteria for selection.